Przemysł II: Conflict with Bolesław the Horned

-Przemysł II's foreign politics are more known during this time.
+Przemysł II's foreign politics are more well known during this time.
 His friendly relations with Henry IV Probus survived, despite the momentary interruption, even after 1273.
-This alliance was maintained without significant changes, and only as a result of the events that taken place on 18 February 1277 in the town of Jelcz near Wrocław, the Duke of Poznań was forced to explicitly stand at the side of the Wrocław ruler, his cousin.
-(Note: Henry III the White (Henryk IV's father) was brother of Duchess Elisabeth of Poznań (Przemysł II's mother)) Henryk IV was kidnapped and imprisoned in the Legnica castle by his uncle, Duke Bolesław II the Horned.
-The pretext used by the Duke of Legnica to do this was the demands of the Duke of Wrocław over one-third of his domains, which, according to him, were part of his inheritance as legacy from both his father Henry III the White (died in 1266) and uncle Władysław (died in 1270).
-Bolesław used in his favor the political weakness of Henryk IV's guardian, King Otakar II of Bohemia, who in September 1276 was forced to submit to King Rudolph I of Germany.
+This alliance was maintained without significant changes, and only as a result of the events that took place on 18 February 1277 in the town of Jelcz near Wrocław, the Duke of Poznań was forced to explicitly stand at the side of the Wrocław ruler, his cousin.
+(Note: Henry III the White (Henry Probus' father) was the brother of Duchess Elisabeth of Poznań (Przemysł II's mother)).
+Henry Probus was kidnapped and imprisoned in the Legnica Castle by his uncle, Duke Bolesław II the Horned.
+The pretext used by the Duke of Legnica to do this was the demands of the Duke of Wrocław over one-third of his domains, which, according to him, were part of his inheritance as legacy from both his father Henry III the White (died in 1266) and uncle Ladislaus of Salzburg (died in 1270).
+Bolesław used in his favour the political weakness of Henry Probus' guardian, King Otakar II of Bohemia, who in September 1276 was forced to submit to King Rudolf I of Germany.